-While the website implementation on Drupal began in 2019, the Site Search component was not started until near the end of the project in May 2021.
+While the website implementation on Drupal began in 2019, the Studio component was not started until near the end of the project in May 2021.

 During implementation, the Nashville team was able to take advantage of the SearchStax Drupal Module which accelerated the integration of search with Drupal.
-The implementation team was going to design their own search page, but discovered that they could save weeks of development time by using the SearchStax UX Accelerator to quickly deliver a search page that leverages the out-of-the-box features of Site Search.
+The implementation team was going to design their own search page but discovered that they could save weeks of development time by using the SearchStax UX Accelerator to quickly deliver a search page that leverages the out-of-the-box features of SearchStudio.

 The implemented search solution is complex because it searches and crawls five different websites in addition to the Drupal website including, the legislation portal and archive, property assessment records, the city’s COVID information website and the customer service portal.
 The SearchStax team designed a comprehensive solution to crawl and bring all of the disparate data into site search.

-The new website launched in August 2021 and features fast and flexible site search incorporating results from Nashville.gov, hubNashville, the COVID information website, the new Legislation Portal, the existing legislation archive and the Property Assessor’s website.
+The new website launched in August 2021 and features flexible site search incorporating federated search which searches across five different City-related websites and data sources — Nashville.gov, hubNashville, the new Legislation Portal, the existing legislation archive and the Property Assessor’s website.

 The federated search results can be filtered by content type, organization and website, and can be sorted by date or relevance.
 In order to improve the value of search results, Nashville has already implemented over 100 Promotions or keyword matches to improve the search results for top searches without having to involve IT.
 The Promotions allow the Nashville team to push the most popular content to the top of the search results which improves the search experience for citizens.